Adroiti/docs-for-code-review-tools/tfsec/digitalocean-droplet-use-ssh-keys.md

-Pattern: Missing use of SSH Keys for login
+Pattern: Missing use of SSH Keys for DigitalOcean droplet

 Issue: -